Key Takeaways

 Keeping Good Employees

 Employee turnover can be costly.
-It often costs more to replace an employee than to retain a good one.
-Small businesses generally function like families, meaning every team member is critical.
-It takes time to train and build relationships with employees.
-So as an employer, it's in your interest to do everything possible to secure that investment of time (and money).
+It often costs more to replace an employee than to retain a strong one.
+Small businesses often operate like families, so every team member matters.
+It takes time to train employees and build relationships.
+As an employer, it makes sense to protect the time and money you have invested.

-You can start with the options we've outlined, but also ask employees what they'd like.
-Retirement plans are a popular choice as are long-term care insurance and disability income insurance.
-You may discover some unmet needs you can fulfill while also allowing employees to keep more of the income they've earned.
+You can start with the options outlined above, but it also helps to ask employees what they value.
+Retirement plans are a common choice, along with long-term care insurance and disability income insurance.
+You may find unmet needs you can address while also helping employees keep more of the income they earn.
+Attractive small business benefit packages can help improve retention and build loyalty among your team.

 Sources